Stuart Carter (rower)

-Stuart Carter (born 31 October 1958) is an Australian former rowing coxswain.
+Stuart Carter (31 October 1958 – 7 October 2025) was an Australian rowing coxswain.
 He was a ten-time national champion and a representative at world championships and Olympics.
 In 1976 still aged seventeen and in his final year of school, he coxed Sydney Rowing Club crews to three state titles in a pair, four and eight and to two national titles in a pair and a four; coxed the New South Wales representative eight to a King's Cup victory; and coxed the Australian men's eight at the 1976 Summer Olympics.